-In 2023, the annual ceiling water price for 820 million cubic meters of Dongjiang water was \$5016.35 million.
-On average, the cost of raw Dongjiang water was \$6.12 per cubic meter.
+In 2021, the annual ceiling water price for 820 million cubic meters of Dongjiang water was \$4,856.6 million.
+On average, the cost of raw Dongjiang water was \$5.92 per cubic meter.
+Since the actual amount of water imported from Dongjiang in 2021 was 811 million cubic meters (which was lower than the guaranteed ceiling amount), the effective cost of raw Dongjiang water was \$5.99 per cubic meter in that year.
 2.14 How would the purchased but unused Dongjiang water be handled?

 The purchased but unused water will not be imported into Hong Kong from Dongjiang.
 2.15 How does the rebate mechanism contained in the Water Supply Agreement work?

 Since 2020, a rebate mechanism has been incorporated into the Water Supply Agreement with Guangdong.

 In each year, Hong Kong would make an upfront payment for 820 million cubic meters of water.
-According to the terms of the rebate mechanism, Hong Kong would receive approximately \$0.304 per for each cubic meter of un-claimed water.

-For instance, by the end of 2022, only 810 million cubic meters were imported into Hong Kong from Dongjiang, leaving 10 million cubic meters unused.
-As such, the total rebate amount was equivalent to \$3.04 million (calculated as \$0.304 x 10,000,000).
-This amount was deducted from the 2023 payment, reducing the latter from \$5,016.35 million to \$5,013.31 million, which works out to be a 0.06% discount.
+According to the terms of the rebate mechanism, Hong Kong would receive approximately \$0.3 per for each cubic meter of un-claimed water.
+For instance, by the end of 2021, only 811 million cubic meters were imported into Hong Kong from Dongjiang, leaving 9 million cubic meters unused.
+As such, the total rebate amount was equivalent to \$2.7 million (calculated as \$0.3 x 9,000,000).
+This amount was deducted from the 2022 payment, reducing the latter from \$4,950.51 million to \$4,947.81 million, which works out to be a 0.05% discount.
 2.16 Have we been using an increasing amount of imported Dongjiang water over time?
-The amount of imported water we have used in the past 30 years has varied year by year, with an overall average annual growth rate of 1.39%.
+The amount of imported water we have used in the past 30 years has varied year by year, with an overall average annual growth rate of 0.99%.

-Copyright © Centre for Water Technology and Policy, HKU 2025

-Source: Water Supplies Department, 1999-2025

 3. Is Hong Kong a water-scarce city?